 Student-driven, multimodal learning: OER are one way of engaging students more deeply in the educational process, moving beyond lecture and text.
 Open education gives instructors the tools to involve students in the creation of learning materials.

-Lifelong learning: Because OERs are open, they allow students to return to course content again and again--before and after courses.
+Lifelong learning: Because OER are open, they allow students to return to course content again and again--before and after courses.

-Permanence: Digital information--including OERs--can disappear if it's not archived and backed up in a trusted repository.
+Permanence: Digital information--including OER--can disappear if it's not archived and backed up in a trusted repository.

 Potential corporatization: Corporatization is one reason for the sharp rise in cost of educational materials.
 There is concern that, as companies like Amazon take on OER, they will also monopolize or otherwise limit the openness of the OER.